 In all of the processes, create an atmosphere that brings out the best in the candidates and allows you to make your assessment in a relaxed manner.

-You must be willing to offer the best to get the best.
+You must be willing to offer the best to recruit the best sales team.
 Talented salespeople are highly sought-after.
 The chances are that your competitors are in talks with them too.
 Be sure to ascertain the industry standard for compensation and be willing to offer above-average compensation.
 It would help if you were also willing to compliment this with commissions, perks, and other attractive packages that stand you out.

 The ultimate goal is to get the absolute most from your SaaS sales team.
 The trick is, the better you get new SaaS sales team members acclimated to your business and up-to-speed, the better you can extract their full potential.